Well, hey there! We’ve officially started our 7th week with the stay at home quarantine order. DAMN YOU COVID-19!

 First things first.
 Is it CrockPot or Crock Pot… or Crockpot?

-I’ll call it a slow cooker since google seems so many browser tabs away.
+I’ll call it a slow cooker since google trends show’s slow cooker as trending.

 Infused Cannabis Butter in a Slow Cooker is Dead Simple